 - Create the conditions for retaining Native American students to reach their higher education goals

 - Enhance Native American culturally relevant curriculum

 - Strengthen external collaboration by establishing partnerships with Native American communities, school districts and other agencies

 Native American Students enrolled in middle and high school grades 9-12 with a 2.0 or higher Grade Point Average (GPA) and with good classroom attendance.

 Complete and turn in a Hoop of Learning application to the EMCC Hoop of Learning office, Komatke Building.
-All Native American students are required to take the English, reading and math placement tests at EMCC’s Testing Center.
-For an appointment call 623 935 8900 or 623 935 8831.
+All Native American students are required to take the English, Reading and Math placement tests at EMCC’s Testing Center.
+For an appointment call 623 935 8900 or 623 935 8832.
 All Native American Indian students accepted into the program will participate with their parents or guardian in a mandatory program orientation prior to the first day of class.